xavierdhjr/msu-cse491-2013/hw3.rst

    (15/100 points)

-2. I've provided a bunch of tests for cse491-drinkz on the branch 'hw3-tests' on my github repository,
+2. I've provided a bunch of tests for cse491-drinkz on the branch 'hw3-tests' on the ctb github repository,

        https://github.com/ctb/cse491-drinkz